Electricity meter – Instructions for use and general information

 You can choose a suitable connection group from 1 to 5.
 The service is free of charge and does not affect the distribution product or pricing.

-How can I use the port?
+How do I activate the port?

 Privacy of electricity consumption data